astriaai/headshots-starter/README.md

 The app is powered by:

-- 🚀 [Leap AI](https://tryleap.ai/) for AI model training & inference
+- 🚀 [Astria](https://www.astria.ai/) for AI model training & inference
 - ▲ [Next.js](https://nextjs.org/) for app and landing page
 - 🔋 [Supabase](https://supabase.com/) for DB & Auth
 - 📩 [Resend](https://resend.com/) (optional) to email user when headshots are ready